ianm8/MBDC/README.md

 https://github.com/dxinteractive/ResponsiveAnalogRead

-Note, although not necessary, I modified the Si5351 library to remove the c++ *new* and *delete* operators and replaced them with a stack based array.
+Note, although not strickly necessary, I modified the Si5351 library to remove the c++ *new* and *delete* operators and replaced them with a stack based array.
+I think it is good practice to avoid calling dynamic memory allocation functions in embedded systems wherever possible.
 ```
 uint8_t *params = new uint8_t[20];
 ```